Step 4: Implementing Intelligent Asset Strategies to Monitor and Detect Emerging Threats

 Intelligent asset strategies provide organizations with alerts and advisories via condition monitoring data, engineering or design data, safety and compliance data, process condition data and maintenance history data.
 But we’ve also placed intelligence behind those alerts and advisories (health indicators) through the concept of policies.
 Policies are a very robust way of combining human knowledge, industry standards, and compliance standards into one solution and having them work effectively for your organization.
 Policies integrate the strategy definition, appropriate input data sources, the analytical routine to determine the appropriate proactive action and automatically drive implementation processes.

-As sensors and monitoring systems have become more prevalent, one of the more popular use cases for a living or dynamic asset strategy is driving condition based maintenance programs CBM).
-We have seen many customers use the Policy capability in Meridium to take very simple conditional inputs such as vibration levels or flow rates, assess against known failure risk thresholds and automatically drive proactive maintenance activities to optimize maintenance resources and minimize downtime.
+As sensors and monitoring systems have become more prevalent, one of the more popular use cases for a living or dynamic asset strategy is driving condition based maintenance (CBM) programs.
+We have seen many customers use the policy capability, within GE Digital's APM solution, to take very simple conditional inputs such as vibration levels or flow rates, assess against known failure risk thresholds and automatically drive proactive maintenance activities to optimize maintenance resources and minimize downtime.
 However, intelligent asset strategies go beyond CBM approaches and our customers continue to amaze us with many forms of an intelligent asset strategies, other examples include:

 - Ensuring key strategy recommendations (such as maintenance or inspection activities) are not sitting in an EAM execution backlog thus creating another hidden risk to the business